taranovalexander/taranovalexander.github.io/README.md

 This is github page.
-See source files in `new_version` branch Demo http://taranovalexander.github.io/
+See source files in `new_version` branch.

+Demo http://taranovalexander.github.io/